-> Voice integration, at this point, is less polished than other aspects of the August experience.
+Voice integration, at this point, is less polished than other aspects of the August experience.
 Integration with Google Assistant, for example, was smooth but as a connected service, you’re forced to say, “OK Google, let me talk to August” before you can access lock controls.
-You can check the status of your locks and lock an unlocked door, but you can’t unlock a door, most likely for security reasons.
+You can check the status of your locks and lock an unlocked door.
 The features available work reasonably well and, in these early days of voice control, the experience can only get better over time.
 But right now, it’s the one aspect of life with August that feels a little clunky.

-> Otherwise, August remains a class act.
+Otherwise, August remains a class act.
 This smaller-profile Smart Lock design looks great, retaining the quality finish of previous generations, in a sleeker form-factor and lower price point.
 The addition of the DoorSense feature boosts intelligence and usefulness, without adding complexity, but you’ll need to spend a little extra on August Connect to maximize smart controls.

 Best of all, the August Smart Lock is simple to install and very easy to use, thanks to a perfectly-implemented user experience that combines a first-class hardware and software design with practically flawless execution.

 August Smart Locks are supported by a 30-day satisfaction guarantee and 1-year limited warranty.Our Take